josephkligel/Programmapedia/cppref.md

 	* Virtual Destructors: virtual ~Derived()
 	* Overide method: virtual void say_hello() override
 	* Prevent deriving: virtual void say_hello() final

+### Abstract Classes
+Classes that cannot be instantiated and are used as base classes in inheritance heirarchies
+#### Usage:
+	* Info: Can use pointers and references to dynamically refere to concrete classes derived from them
+	* Concrete Classes: Classes that can be instantiated, e.g. Savings Account, etc.
+	* Pure virtual function: virtual void draw() = 0;
+		* Disclaimer: Cannot be instantiated
+#### Interface
+	* Example: class Shape{...};
+	* Disclaimer: No keyword for declaring interface classes
+		* 1: Subclasses have to instantiate all virtual of functions of an interface
+	* Tip: Use 'I' in front of the interface class names, e.g. class I_Shape
 ## ---------------------- Builtin Packages ---------------

 ### iostream